Norok-The-Diablo/Minesweeper.nvim/README.md

 text editors are for gaming!

 Requires Neovim version 0.7 or above.

-_Note that an `nvim-0.5` branch exists for compatibility with Nvim v0.5+, but it is no longer maintained._

 ## How to play

-Install it using your favourite package manager like any other plugin, then run `:Nvimesweeper` and pray that it works properly, I guess.
+Install it using your favourite package manager like any other plugin.
+For instance '''Plug 'Norok-The-Diablo/Minesweeper.nvim' then run
+`:minesweeper` and pray that it works properly, I guess.

 - Press `!` to flag a square.
 - Press `?` to mark a square for later.